Doctoral Internship in Health Service Psychology

 INDIVIDUAL COUNSELING AND THERAPY

 Interns participate fully in our Flexible Care Model, offering slots for same-day appointments as well as providing scheduled therapy appointments to a select group of appropriate clients.
-For more detail on our clinical services model, please see our Services page
+For more detail on our clinical services model, please see our Services page.

 Outreach and Consultation Programming

 Consistent with the developmental model outreach programs are designed and implemented early in the year in conjunction with staff as well as other interns.
 As the year progresses, interns will provide outreach programs on their own.
 Interns participate in facilitating outreach programming that is typical at a university counseling center.
 These outreaches consist both of tabling events and workshops about TUCC services, stress management, mindfulness, and other topics related to mental health concerns on a college campus.
 Interns will also engage in consultation activities with campus partners.
 Examples of such collaborations include faculty/student development workshops with academic departments or student groups, classes, and orientation workshops.
-Interns serve as a liaison with residence halls and other agencies on campus and are involved in training undergraduate helpers on campus.
-Supervision of outreach and consultation programs is typically provided by the co-facilitator or Assistant Director for Outreach, Media and Prevention.
+Interns serve as a liaison with other offices on campus and are involved in training undergraduate helpers on campus.
+Supervision of outreach and consultation programs is typically provided by the co-facilitator or Assistant Director for Prevention.

 Supervision Received